gaasedelen/lighthouse/README.md

 - View --> Open subviews --> Coverage Overview
 ```

 These are the entry points for a user to load and view coverage data.
+One can load multiple coverage files at once.

 ## Coverage Overview